Join our Postgraduate Open Day - Sat 24 June

 • The interview will involve academic staff, practitioners from relevant services, and experts by experience.

-• Candidates will sit a formal written test.
+• Candidates will also sit formal written tests on the day of their interview.

-We do not require a research proposal for your application, nor do we need a name for a research supervisor.
-If the application will not progress without some details, please add in Dr Caroline Oliver as supervisor and mention any topic area.
-We do not use this information for selection processes and projects are not arranged until trainees have started the course.
+Please note: We do not require a research proposal for your application, although you may wish to briefly specify a research idea if you have one you are particularly keen to pursue.
+If the application will not progress on the system without supervisor details, please add in Dr Caroline Oliver as supervisor and mention any topic area.
+Projects are not arranged until trainees have started the course.

 Our Standard Requirements